wordofwarning/wordofwarning.org/current/2018-worksahead/index.md

 A girl, a guitar, and a message of hope… *Fat Girl Singing* is an anthem of self-acceptance and a call to arms for those who simply don't fit the model.

 #### Vijay Patel
-At that point in a conversation when it all gets too much, are we more worried about the thought of leaving than the action itself? *Sometimes I Leave* unravels the inner workings of the Asperger's mind, before making a dash for the door…
+The pulsating anxieties that occur within the Asperger’s mind are unraveled… *Sometimes I Leave* explores the simple action of, but problematic mental preparation for, leaving.
+It could be leaving something so simple.

 To get a feel for Works Ahead 2018, have a look at [2017's programme](/archive/2017-worksahead).

 Works Ahead is also seed-commissioning Jamal Gerald's *Complexion* — exploring the historic experiences of the house and the field slaves; and drawing a parallel with contemporary pop culture and attitudes to race.
 Being developed in partnership with Transform in Leeds, look out for a low key interaction.